ensaurabh/delta/README.md

 # delta
-This is a domo for git and git hub class.
+This is a domo for git and git hub class.let